ptomato/talks/tc39-2022-11/README.md

 # When is it ready to ship?

 - "Ready to ship" definition being discussed in this plenary
-- Need the IETF to publish an RFC, as per previous plenary decision
+- Need the IETF to publish an RFC, so they can complete their review
 - Probably makes sense to ship after:
   - Landing the "optimizability" change ([#1808](https://github.com/tc39/proposal-temporal/issues/1808))
   - Changes to Duration arithmetic domain, if any ([#2195](https://github.com/tc39/proposal-temporal/issues/2195))